 - Your phone shows frequent phone transmissions when you are not using your phone.

 Detecting an increase in transmissions is the biggest clue that your cell phone is infected with spyware.
-The phone must transmit when it sends information back to the spy: your texts.
-Your e-mails.
-Data about who you called, when, and for how long.
+The phone must transmit when it sends information back to the spy.
+This includes: your texts, your e-mails, and data about who you called, when, and for how long.
 It will also be transmitting when your spy has called your phone and has silently turned on the microphone to listen to what you are doing.

 15 Spyware Tips – Prevention

 Dealing with a spyware privacy invasion on your mobile communications device is a draining experience, both emotionally and time-wise.
 You don’t want to go through this again.
-Following these few simple rules will help prevent future spyware attacks.
+Following these few spyware tips will help prevent future spyware attacks.
 It is also a good list to share with friends to help keep them safe.

 - Do not jailbreak your phone’s operating system software.
 This is your first line of defense against spyware attacks.